-Political Tim was Chairman of the Association of Liberal Lawyers 1982-86 and then of the Liberal Party from 1986-88 and played a major part in the merger with the Social Democratic Party to form the Liberal Democrats.
+Tim was Chairman of the Association of Liberal Lawyers 1982-86 and then of the Liberal Party from 1986-88 and played a major part in the merger with the Social Democratic Party to form the Liberal Democrats.
 He was made CBE for political services in 1988.
 He was the Chairman of the Liberal Democrats Finance Committee from 1989-98 and Federal Treasurer of the Liberal Democrats from 2005-10.
-Tim was made a life peer in 1998 and until July 2004 was the Liberal Democrat Health Spokesman and thereafter until 2010 Liberal Democrat Spokesman on Culture, Media and Sport, in the House of Lords.
-He is the Liberal Democrat spokesman for the Digital Economy and a former spokesman on the Creative Industries (2015-17).

-He is Chair of the House of Lords Select Committee on Artificial Intelligence (2017-18) and a former member of the Select Committees on Communications (2011-15) and the Built Environment (2015-16).
-He is Co-Chairman of the All-Party Parliamentary Group on Artificial Intelligence.
-He is Deputy Chairman of the All-Party Parliamentary Group on China and Vice Chairman of the All-Party Parliamentary Groups for Iraqi-Kurdistan, Ovarian Cancer, Publishing, Writers and Intellectual Property.
-Since 2012, he has been the Chair of Lib Dems in Communications.
+Tim is former Chair of the House of Lords Select Committee on Artificial Intelligence which sat from 2017 to 2018 and a current member of the House of Lords Select Committee on Risk Assessment and Planning.
+He was a former member of the Select Committees on Communications (2011-15) and the Built Environment (2015-16).
+He is Co-Chair of the All-Party Parliamentary Group on Artificial Intelligence and Vice Chair of the All-Party Parliamentary Groups on Music, The Future of Work, Digital Regulation and Responsibility, Ticket Abuse, Performers Alliance, Writers and Indonesia.

-He is Patron of Attitude is Everything; Music Venue Trust and 2020Health.
+He is a Patron of Attitude is Everything; Music Venue Trust and 2020Health.